foxssake/netfox/docs/netfox.extras/guides/rewindable-state-machine.md

 ![RewindableStateMachine with
 RollbackSynchronizer](../assets/rewindable-state-machine-rollback.png)

-Notice the RollbackSynchronizer added on the same scene as RewindableStateMachine, and having its `state` property configured.
+Notice the RollbackSynchronizer added into the same scene as RewindableStateMachine, and having its `state` property configured.

 ## Implementing states